klaxa/mkvserver_mk2/Readme.md

 Also holds a list of Clients, which in turn have a BufferContext of segments that still have to be sent to the client.

+When the server receives a file (through stdin or by specifying a file), the Publisher receives them as Segments.
+That means the Segment has to be read completely before it can be served to clients.
+Once it is in the Publisher's Buffer, it will be sent to clients.
+Additionally the Publisher keeps a number of Segments (publisher.h:BUFFER\_SEGMENTS) that will be sent to any client that connects.
+These Segments are the last Segments received.
+This was added to prevent players from hanging if the video being streamed has very different GOP sizes.
+To fill this Buffer, the server reads the first BUFFER\_SECS (server2.c) of the file regardless of timestamp information in the file.

+Effectively this means that if BUFFER_SEGMENTS is set to 0, there will still be at least a delay of one GOP.
+This constraint made implementation a lot safer as Segments are never written and read at the same time.
+Therefore in order to reduce latency, this constant should be defined to 0 and the keyframe-interval of the file should be short.

 Dependencies
 ------------